mulder974/Escape-Game/README.md

-Don't forget to try the python human / alien translator !!!
+To try the human / alien translator, just download the Programme_de_trad.py script and run it